neryos/crcr-heb-proj/README.md

 ## Tackling clues
 1. Uploading clues:
-    1. Enter clue that matches the clues format and click analyze, or upload a given clues-file.txt from the zipped data-and-result folder (this is not part of the Git project).
+    1. Enter a clue that matches the clues format and analyze it, or upload a given clues-file.txt from the zipped data-and-result folder (this is not part of the Git project).
     2. A file named divisions-data.json containing the divisions should be downloaded to your device.
 2. Creating candidates based on the divisions (may take some time, between 1 minute to 1 hour, depends on the device and the model):
     1. From the home folder of the project go to scripts/decoder